 A few weeks past I was blessed to be able to go to a family friends house and be able to pick as many pomegranates, lemons, and avocados that I could carry.
 I have been using the lemons and drying them for my sister since she loves them so much, enjoying the avos in my salads, but the poms were sitting there staring at me.

 I decided to juice the poms and use it later to make something… but what.
 I needed to give an apple butter a try, but not the traditional one with the vinegar.
 I decided that I would use the apples, Jonathon’s that I purchased for something else, to make a large batch of Pomegranate Apple Butter.
 Another thing that I found displeasing was the consistency that I got the last time that I did apple butter.
 It was grainy and tart and turned me off.
 This time using a different variety of apple I got the silky and amazing texture that I think butters should taste like.

-4 lbs of Jonathon apples
+- 4 lbs Jonathon apples

-2 cups fresh squeezed Pomegranate juice (Pom juice from store can be subbed out)
+- 2 cups fresh squeezed Pomegranate juice (Pom juice from store can be subbed out)

 - 1 cup sugar

-1/4 cup bottled lemon juice
+- 1/4 cup bottled lemon juice

 - Prepare 7 half pints , lids, and rings.
 Sterilize the jars and keep them in the hot water till its time for processing.
 Make sure to fill your water bath canner and get the water to a simmer.

 - Using your magic wand extract the lids from the hot water and place them on the now cleaned rims.
 Add your rings to the tops of each of the jars and turn to seal just "finger tight".

 - Make sure your rack is on the bottom of the canner and place the jars in the water bath making sure that the water covers each of the jars by 1 to 2 inches.
 Add hot water to the canner if it doesn't measure up.

 - Some time in the next hour your jars will be making a "pinging" or "popping" noise.
 That is the glass cooling and the reaction of the lids being sucked into the jar for proper sealing.
 Some recipes may take overnight to seal.
 Check your lids and reprocess any jars that did not seal.